realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-1-the-local-end-stability-doctrine-wip.md

 - social safety and order
 - institutional viability

-This doctrine is therefore **not anarchic**.
+This framework is not anarchic.
 It does not advocate:

 - letting destructive behavior run unchecked
 - abandoning law or institutional order
 - prioritizing individual preference over survival constraints

-Instead it seeks to **align governance, institutions, and social systems with the real conditions that allow most people to live meaningful lives**.
+Its aim is to align governance, institutions, and social systems with the real conditions that allow most people to live meaningful lives.

----

-# Salience as Optimization Core
+## 1.2 Salience as Direction, Constraint as Boundary

-Within this framework, **salience functions as the primary optimization signal**.
+Within this framework, salience functions as the primary directional signal.

 Humans naturally route attention, care, and effort toward what matters locally.

-This signal helps systems detect:
+Salience helps systems detect:

 - suffering
 - friction